The Worst Keyword Research Mistakes To Avoid (2023): One of the biggest reasons for not getting enough leads is not doing your keyword research right!

 The Worst Keyword Research Mistakes To Avoid?

-1. Not considering the searchers’ intent
+1. Not considering the searchers’ intent (Keyword Research Mistakes)

 If you don’t know whom to target, then what’s the point of choosing your keywords in the first place?
-Your entire business should be centred around your customers and what they want.
+Your entire business should be centered around your customers and what they want.

 Choosing irrelevant keywords that the audience won’t search for can even make you lose money on clicks while running PPC ad campaigns.

 Apart from having low conversion rates, your customer engagement rates will suffer, increasing bounce rates, average dwell time, and other such metrics.

-2. Ignoring the SERPs
+2. Ignoring the SERPs (Keyword Research Mistakes)

 Of course, keyword research tools will be quite helpful in the process; however, you have to do your study and further customize the list generated by these platforms.